ArnabXD/AnimeDB-tgbot/README.md

 # AnimeDB-tgbot
-MyAnimeList Scraper Telegram Bot ( Jikan.moe API )
+A Telegram Bot to Search Anime Details using kitsu.io API